I certainly love a challenge! When truly inspired, I become passionate about a project and become driven to see the new work completed.

 As he did with paint on canvas, I tried emphasize the application of fabric on the quilt.
 In it, visions of The Starry Night, with its iconic Cypresses, Venus (the morning star), and church steeple flow through the mind’s eye of Vincent’s Self Portrait of the same year…1889 (the year before he died).

-Will they like it?
-I don’t know.
-Most importantly, though, I like it… no, I love it!
+While I’m thrilled it found favor in the eyes of the judges, most importantly, I like it… no, I love it!
 This was my first attempt at a quilted portrait and as I sit and type these words I can glance across the room and see Vincent.
 Looking as I am from the right side, his face has a fullness of shape, contour, and perceived depth.

 Thank you Cherrywood for another awesome challenge!
 Like the Lion King, this one certainly took me to places I’ve not been before in the creative process.
 It genuinely stretched and grew me!